Cheeky Angel: Anime

-A 50-episode anime television series adaptation, produced by TMS Entertainment and directed by Masaharu Okuwaki, was broadcast on TV Tokyo from April 6, 2002, to March 29, 2003.
-The series two opening themes are performed by Aiko Kitahara; grand blue (ep. #1–26) and "Sun rise train" (ep. #27–50).
-The series four ending themes are performed by U-ka Saegusa in dB; "Whenever I think of you" (ep. #1–13), "It's for you" (ep. #14–26), "Tears Go By" (ep. #27–37) and "Secret and Lies" (ep. #38–49), while the last episode featured the series first opening theme grand blue by Aiko Kitahara as ending theme.
+A 50-episode anime television series adaptation, produced by TMS Entertainment and directed by Masaharu Okuwaki, was broadcast on TV Tokyo from April 7, 2002, to March 30, 2003.
+The series two opening themes were performed by Aiko Kitahara; Grand Blue (episodes 1–26) and "Sun Rise Train" (episodes 27–50).
+The series four ending themes were performed by U-ka Saegusa in dB; "Whenever I Think of You" (episodes 1–13), "It's for You" (episodes 14–26), "Tears Go By" (episodes 27–37) and "Secret and Lies" (episodes 38–49), while the last episode featured the series first opening theme Grand Blue by Aiko Kitahara as the ending theme.

 Reception

 In 2001, the manga won the 46th Shogakukan Manga Award for the shōnen category.

-Eduward M. Chavez, reviewing the first volume of the manga for Anime on DVD, said that the protagonist, Megumi "entertains and creates situations that are shocking and equally hilarious," praised the supporting case for being "pretty solid" and called the title "entertaining."
-In a review of volume 3, Chavez praised the character development of Megumi and the characters as a whole.
-Liann Cooper, in a review of Volume 1 of the manga, called it "quite funny and charming," the artwork ok, and an amusing concept, although he said that "Megumi's situations get old" and hoped that later volumes would have more storyline, saying he only found the manga "mildly entertaining.
-Cooper later said that he enjoyed volume 2, saying it blew him away artistically, fitting "the bill for being an enjoyable series."
+Eduardo M. Chavez, reviewing the first manga volume for Anime on DVD, wrote that the protagonist, Megumi, "entertains and creates situations that are shocking and equally hilarious", described the supporting cast as "pretty solid", and called the title "entertaining."
+In a review of the third volume, he praised the development of Megumi and the characters overall.
+Liann Cooper of Anime News Network, in a review of the first manga volume, described it as "quite funny and charming", the artwork as adequate, and the concept as amusing, though he noted that "Megumi's situations get old" and expressed hope that later volumes would offer more storyline, finding the manga only "mildly entertaining."
+Cooper later stated that he enjoyed the second volume, which he found artistically impressive and fitting "the bill for being an enjoyable series".

-Janet Crocker called Volume 1 of the manga enjoyable, saying that while it seemed like Ranma ½, the story is "highly interesting," has fast pacing, a lot of "fight action," the issue of gender identity taken "very seriously," and calls it a "great manga."
-Holly Ellingwood, who reviews Volume 16 of the anime called it a "very unusual drama" which is "intriguing" and how she is trying to accept herself with the "full knowledge the she is a guy despite her female body," adding that the manga is "distinct story with an equally uniquely stylized art style."
+Janet Crocker of Anime Fringe called the first manga volume enjoyable, noting that although it resembled Ranma ½, the story was "highly interesting" with fast pacing and substantial fight action, that the issue of gender identity was treated "very seriously", and that it was a "great manga."
+Reviewing the sixteenth manga volume, Holly Ellingwood of Active Animecalled it a "very unusual drama" that was "intriguing", describing the protagonist's struggle for self-acceptance with the "full knowledge [that] she is a guy despite her female body", and added that the manga was a "distinct story with an equally uniquely stylized art style."

 J.P.
-Arevalo describes the anime as having " laugh-out-loud humor" and praised its blend of drama and comedy.
-B. Zuleika of Fandom says that the series addresses several gender identity questions, like what it means "to be a woman or a man" and how a person decides "who they are inside."
+Arevalo of Anime Fringe described the anime as having "laugh-out-loud humor" and praised its blend of drama and comedy.